Skip to main content

 Key takeaways:

-• Common Xeljanz side effects include upper respiratory tract infections (URTIs), diarrhea, and headache.
+• Common Xeljanz (tofacitinib) side effects include upper respiratory tract infections, diarrhea, and headaches.
 Raised cholesterol is also possible.

-• Rare but serious Xeljanz side effects include heart attack or stroke, blood clots, and a higher risk of cancer.
-Discuss your risk for these side effects with your healthcare provider.
+• Other rare but serious Xeljanz side effects include heart attack or stroke, blood clots, and a higher risk of cancer.
+Discuss your risk for these side effects with your prescriber.

 Xeljanz (tofacitinib) is a Janus kinase (JAK) inhibitor that’s prescribed to treat a variety of autoimmune disorders.
 These disorders include rheumatoid arthritis, ankylosing spondylitis, and ulcerative colitis, among others.